Stochastic partial differential equation: Examples

 where $\Delta$ is the Laplacian and $\xi$ denotes space-time white noise.
-Other examples also include stochastic versions of famous linear equations, such as wave equation and Schrödinger equation.
+Other examples also include stochastic versions of famous linear equations, such as the wave equation and the Schrödinger equation.

 Discussion

 One difficulty is their lack of regularity.
 In one dimensional space, solutions to the stochastic heat equation are only almost 1/2-Hölder continuous in space and 1/4-Hölder continuous in time.
 For dimensions two and higher, solutions are not even function-valued, but can be made sense of as random distributions.

 For linear equations, one can usually find a mild solution via semigroup techniques.